ETHZ-RobotX/smb_imu_interface/README.md

-# VersaIMU -- (versatile) IMU interface
+# SMB IMU interface

-_VersaIMU_ is a stripped down version of [VersaVIS](https://github.com/ethz-asl/versavis) that allows receiving data from an IMU and publishing the sensor data in ROS.
+_SMB IMU interface_ is a stripped down version of [VersaVIS](https://github.com/ethz-asl/versavis) that allows receiving data from an IMU and publishing the sensor data in ROS.
-Currently, only ADIS16448 (both AMLZ and BMLZ versions) is supported.
+Currently, only the ADIS16448 (both AMLZ and BMLZ versions) is supported.
 Data is published using a slightly modified version of [rosserial](https://github.com/ethz-asl/rosserial/).

 ## Install